-Just send us a message on the Connect page with your name, member-owner number and new address.
+Send us a message on the Connect page with your name, member-owner number, and new address.
 We’ll get your account updated right away.
 Depending on the timing within our production schedule, you may still receive one newsletter at the old address.

 I’m moving far, far away.
 What happens to my membership?

 You have a couple of options.
 You should definitely update your address with us so that you will receive any patronage dividends issued the following October.
 If you do nothing, the membership will be deactivated after 18 months have passed without you shopping.
 This will cause mailings and membership benefits to cease.
 The membership can be re-activated at any time by shopping again (perhaps if you visit?).

-Or you may choose to request a refund of your membership equity if your membership is paid in full.
+You may also choose to request a refund of your membership equity if your membership is paid in full.
 We hope you’ll use the funds to invest in another co-op near your new home!
 See below for how to refund your membership and click here to look for a new co-op where you are moving.

 My name is changing.
 How can I update my name with the co-op?

 Send us a message on the Connect page with your previous and new name and member-owner number.
 We’ll get your account updated right away.

 I’d like to give my membership to someone else.
 How do I do that?